 Carnival Legend7 Day Alaska CruiseSeattle, Skagway, Juneau, Ketchikan, Victoria, SeattleNow

-Who: Based in Seattle, Fantasy Cruises is owned and operated by Jeff Behrens, who also acts as the cruise line's captain.
+Based in Seattle, Fantasy Cruises is owned and operated by Jeff Behrens, who also acts as the cruise line's captain for its one vessel, Island Spirit.
 (His wife, Catherine, is onboard as cruise director.)
 The ship has a naturalist in residence, and a hummingbird feeder onboard is a good place to practice your nature photography skills.
-Besides its summer Alaska trips, the line runs cruises through Puget Sound's San Juan Islands in the fall.

-Ships: Island Spirit carries up to 32 passengers.
+Island Spirit carries up to 32 passengers.
 It has a panoramic top deck observation lounge, and each stateroom has a window that opens for fresh air.
-Wine is included with your meals, as well as daily cocktails.
 The ship is the only U.S. Coast Guard-licensed small ship allowed to use batteries to power its public areas at night.
 That means Island Spirit can turn off its engine at night to preserve quiet.
 (Using battery power also reduces the ship's carbon footprint.)

-Who: Lindblad, the company that has run all of National Geographic's cruises since 2004, pioneered the expedition-style cruise several decades ago, and it remains a leader in the field of naturalist-led travel.
+Lindblad, a cruise company that has partnered with National Geographic since 2004, pioneered the expedition-style cruise several decades ago, and it remains a leader in the field of naturalist-led travel.
 You'll find not just one or two naturalists onboard these cruises, but four or five.
-Plus, the line's "Big Picture Alaska" itinerary features a team of professional photographers onboard to help you snap the best possible shots.
+Plus, many of the line's itineraries feature a team of professional photographers onboard to help you snap the best possible shots.

-Ships: The Lindblad Alaska fleet includes Sea Bird and Sea Lion, both of which fit 62 passengers.
-The larger, newer National Geographic Quest, added in 2016, carries 100 passengers.
-These ships are known for being family-friendly, with more children onboard than similar small ships.
+Lindblad's Alaska ships are known for being family-friendly, with more children onboard than similar small ships -- discounts are offered and programming is spot-on.
 (Although this type of vacation isn't a good choice for kids who need their electronics; you're out of cell range the majority of the time.)

 Maple Leaf Adventures

-Who: Since 1986, Maple Leaf has been operating sailing cruises in British Columbia, the Queen Charlotte Islands (Haida Gwaii) and the Alaska Inside Passage.
-Expect an even more intimate experience than on a regular small ship, and a program that is full of First Nation history.
+Since 1986, Maple Leaf has been operating sailing cruises in British Columbia, the Queen Charlotte Islands (Haida Gwaii) and the Alaska Inside Passage.
+On Maple Leaf's fleet of three vessels, expect an even more intimate experience than on a regular small ship, and a program that is full of First Nation history.

-Ships: The 92-foot-long Maple Leaf schooner usually carries eight passengers and four or five crewmembers.
-The ship has two inflatable boats for shore excursions and wildlife-viewing.
+The 92-foot-long Maple Leaf schooner can carry eight passengers and four or five crewmembers.
 Instead of cabins, a sleeping area has large bunks with walls on two and a half sides and thick, heavy curtains on the rest.
 Bathrooms are shared.
-Wine with dinner is included.
+The ship has two inflatable boats for shore excursions and wildlife-viewing.

 Swell, a unique 88-foot converted tugboat, carries up to 12 guests in six private en-suite cabins.
 The classic wooden construction of the vessel has been maintained, and cabins are paneled with wood.
 There is a hot tub on the aft deck.

-Itineraries: On the line's nine- and 11-night Alaska Supervoyage itineraries, Swell travels between Prince Rupert (British Columbia) and Sitka, and between Sitka and Ketchikan, with stops at Baranof, Kruzof and St. Lazaria islands.
+On the line's 10-night Alaska Supervoyage itineraries, Swell travels between Prince Rupert (British Columbia) and Sitka, and between Sitka and Ketchikan, with stops at Baranof, Kruzof and St. Lazaria islands.
 Maple Leaf has a permit to bring its cruisers to the Pack Creek bear-viewing area on Admiralty Island.
 Maple Leaf also offers eight-night Inside Passage voyages between Petersburg and Sitka, and between Petersburg and Prince Rupert.